Luka Mitrović: Stints in Europe (2017–2021)

 On 29 June 2017, Mitrović signed a three-year contract with German club Brose Bamberg.
 In July 2018, he parted ways with the club.

 On 10 January 2019, Mitrović joined UCAM Murcia.
 He averaged 4.9 points and 4.2 rebounds per game.
 On October 17, 2019, he signed with Manresa.

 On 23 August 2020, Mitrović signed with Hapoel Jerusalem of the Israeli Premier League.
 He played his only game for Hapoel Jerusalem in the quarterfinals of the 2020 Basketball Champions League Final Eight.

 On 21 October 2020, Mitrović signed with Budućnost of the Prva A Liga and the ABA League.

-Back to Crvena zvezda (2021–present)
+Back to Crvena zvezda (2021–2025)

 On June 18, 2021, he has signed with Crvena zvezda of the Adriatic League.
 The club won ABA League, Serbian League, and Serbian Cup in the 2021–22 season.

 NBA draft rights

 On 25 June 2015, Mitrović was the final pick of the 2015 NBA draft, after being selected by the Philadelphia 76ers.

 On 10 July 2015, the Sacramento Kings acquired Mitrović and Artūras Gudaitis from the Philadelphia 76ers in exchange for Carl Landry, Jason Thompson, and Nik Stauskas.

 On November 3, 2023, the Los Angeles Clippers acquired the rights to Mitrović from Sacramento in exchange for Filip Petrušev, a former teammate of his during the 2022–23 season.